Workers are putting on pants to return to the office only to be on Zoom all day

 As many office workers head back to the office — even as the delta variant spreads across the United States — employees are facing a bizarre new reality: They’re still spending most of their time isolated and glued to their computers for Zoom meetings, email and Slack.
 With more companies implementing permanent hybrid working options — in which some employees work from home and others in the office — the virtual nature of work may far outlive the pandemic.
 And with it, so may the quirks of the new office environment.

-“There’s this weird tension,” said Brian Kropp, chief of HR research for the research firm Gartner.
+“There’s this weird tension,” said Brian Kropp, chief of HR research for research firm Gartner.
 “We want everyone back in the office, but we still want everyone to do work by video.”

 The way people work in offices now doesn’t look like how it did before the pandemic.
 And the technology that allowed many employees to work from home has followed them back into the office, from video conferencing to messaging services and collaborative work programs.